Review information about the newly implemented Pay-for-Performance Program.

 If further specifics are required, refer to the Medicare global surgery guidelines.

 MHCP follows Medicare's assistant-at-surgery guidelines.
-MHCP does not cover assistant-at-surgery services provided by surgical technicians, surgical assistants, RN first assists (RNFA), clinical nurse specialists, or certified nurse practitioners.
+MHCP does not cover assistant-at-surgery services provided by surgical technicians, surgical assistants or RN first assists (RNFA.

-MD assistant surgeons or physician assistants are covered for assistant-at-surgery.
-MD assistant surgeons must bill using modifier 80 or 82, and physician assistants must use the modifier AS.
+MD assistant surgeons must bill using modifier 80 or 82.
+Physician assistants, clinical nurse specialists and certified nurse practitioners must use the modifier AS.

 Use modifier 50 only when the exact same service/code is reported for each bilateral anatomical site.